 - Is HPACK compression in use?

-If you're using HTTP/2, double-check that your servers implement HPACK compression for HTTP response headers to reduce unnecessary overhead.
+If you’re using HTTP/2, double-check that your servers implement HPACK compression for HTTP response headers to reduce unnecessary overhead.
 Because HTTP/2 servers are relatively new, they may not fully support the specification, with HPACK being an example.
 H2spec is a great (if very technically detailed) tool to check that.
-HPACK works.
+HPACK’s compression algorithm is quite impressive, and it works.

 - Make sure the security on your server is bulletproof.